Kids Can Cook Fettuccine with Simple Lobster Sauce

 My nine year old Maddie has Cerebral Palsy so I try to find jobs she can handle safely and still feel like she is contributing.
 It’s not difficult at all.
 She helped me get ingredients from the refrigerator, grab the necessary cookware from the cabinets, cut herbs from the herb garden, pick lobster meat from the shells, stir the pasta and set the table.
 All I had to do was cut and cook.

-If you want to read more about how teaching your kids to cook is a good thing, check out my blog series starting with Kids Can Cook.
-I also built a Squidoo lens on the same topic called Teaching Your Kids To Cook.
+If you want to read more about how teaching your kids to cook is a good thing, check out my blog series starting with Kids Can Cook and then this poston the same topic called Teaching Your Kids To Cook.

 Fettuccine with Simple Lobster Sauce Recipe

 2 cooked lobsters - meat from tail and legs removed and chopped into bite sized pieces